3.2 PPE for Eyes

 Stephanie Oostman

-This section of the chapter we will cover the different types of PPE that a welder may encounter on the job pertaining to their eyes.
+This section covers the different types of PPE that a welder may encounter on the job pertaining to their eyes.
 This can be varying types of glasses, a fully enclosed face mask, side shields for glasses, or a welding hood.
 OSHA 1926.102 is the regulation specific to face and eye protection in construction trades.
-It also states that if there is an option for glasses or a face shield, the face shield must provide the same or better protection to the eyes as the required safety glasses for the task.
-For example, if you’re working as a laser operator, your face shield must be rated for the same UV and infrared protection to your eyes as the safety glasses if you don’t have to wear both by the employer.
-While wearing safety glasses and a welding helmet may not be required, it is highly encouraged.
+It also states that if there is an option for either glasses or a face shield, the face shield must provide the same or better protection to the eyes as the required safety glasses for the task.
+For example, if you’re working as a laser operator, your face shield must be rated for the same UV and IR protection to your eyes as the safety glasses if you don’t have to wear both by the employer.
+While wearing both safety glasses and a welding helmet may not be required, it is highly encouraged.

 Glasses

-As a welder, you may be in a shop that does not require safety glasses under a welding helmet, just that one OR the other be worn at all times.
+As a welder, you may be in a shop that does not require that you wear safety glasses under a welding helmet, just that one or the other be worn at all times.
 Think about the last time you were in a weld shop or school.
-Consider that when you weld with GMAW, FCAW, or SMAW; these processes each produce a lot of sparks and molten spatter.
+Consider that when you weld with GMAW, FCAW, or SMAW processes they produce a lot of sparks and molten spatter.
 You may even see a spark inside your welding hood!
+More protection is better than less or none at all.

 There are safety glasses rated for different work.
-For example, if you are a welder, but also a laser cutter.
-Laser-cutting glasses are going to be rated differently and filter out different UV spectrum lights than the standard ANSI A87.1 safety glasses.
-Several fabrication shops have multiple operations that may require you to change your PPE depending on where you are in the shop or on a site.
+For example, if you are a welder and a laser cutter your laser-cutting glasses are going to be rated differently and filter out different UV spectrum lights than the standard ANSI A87.1 safety glasses.
+Several fabrication shops have multiple operations that may require you to change out your PPE depending on where you are in the shop or on a jobsite.

 Goggles

-While most of the time welders will use safety glasses, sometimes there may be a call for something that conceals and secures the eyes even more.
+Sometimes there may be a call for something that conceals and secures the eyes even more than safety glasses.
 Goggles can add that extra layer of protection in areas where there are more airborne particles or chemicals around.
-There are also welding goggles.
-Which are all-over eye protection that fully covers the eye area but also has removable and changeable lenses.
+There are also welding-specific goggles that offer all-over eye protection by fully covering the eye area while also having removable and changeable lenses.

 Safety goggles also fit over prescription lenses.
-Impact goggles secure the wearer from flying debris but due to the vent holes along the sides, they offer no protection from chemicals, dust, and splashes.
-Chemical splash goggles are required for up to 10 feet from the use of a chemical or harmful liquid substance that may produce a splash.
+Impact goggles secure the wearer from flying debris but, due to the vent holes along the sides, they offer no protection from chemicals, dust, and splashes.
+Chemical splash goggles are required for those working up to 10 feet from the use of a chemical or harmful liquid substance that may produce a splash.

 Shields